SrObis/Mastering-SharePoint-Framework-SPFx-Development/README.md

 # Sección 2: Working with SharePoint Client Side Web Parts

-## 13. Finding Out SPFx Version of Your SPFx Solution
+## 14. Creating Multiple Web Parts as part of Single Solution

-md test1
+md multiwebpartdemo

-cd test1
+cd multiwebpartdemo

 yo @microsoft/sharepoint

 Let's create a new SharePoint solution.
 ?
-What is your solution name? test-1
+What is your solution name? multiwebpartdemo
 ?
 Which baseline packages do you want to target for your component(s)?
-SharePoint O nline only (latest)
+SharePoint Online only (latest) ?
-?
 Where do you want to place the files?
 Use the current folder Found npm version 6.14.13
 ?
-Do you want to allow the tenant admin the choice of being able to deploy the solu tion to all sites immediately without running any feature deployment or adding apps in sites?
+Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps i n sites?
 No
 ?
-Will the components in the solution require permissions to access web APIs that a re unique and not shared with other components in the tenant?
-No ?
+Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant?
+No
+?
 Which type of client-side component to create?
-WebPart Add new Web part to solution test-1.
+WebPart Add new Web part to solution multiwebpartdemo.
 ?
 What is your Web part name?
-HelloWorld
+HelloWordl1
 ?
 What is your Web part description?
-HelloWorld description ?
+HelloWordl1 description ?
 Which framework would you like to use?
 No JavaScript framework

-abrimos el code
-vamos al package.json y en dependencia podemos ver la version "@microsoft/sp-core-library": "1.12.1", en mi caso esto nos influye en la version de SPF X que vamos a usar

----

-md test2
-cd test2
+si volvemos a ejecutar
-yo @microsoft/sharepoint --plusbeta
+yo @microsoft/sharepoint
-Let's create a new SharePoint solution.
+solo nos pide:

 ?
-What is your solution name? test-2
+Which type of client-side component to create?
+WebPart Add new Web part to solution multiwebpartdemo.
 ?
-Which baseline packages do you want to target for your component(s)?
-SharePoint Online only (latest) ?
-Where do you want to place the files?
-Use the current folder Found npm version 6.14.13
+What is your Web part name?
+HelloWoeld2
 ?
-Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?
-No
+What is your Web part description?
+HelloWoeld2 description ?
+Which framework would you like to use?
+No JavaScript framework

+yo @microsoft/sharepoint
 ?
-Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant?
-No
-?
 Which type of client-side component to create?
-WebPart Add new Web part to solution test-2.
+WebPart Add new Web part to solution multiwebpartdemo.
 ?
 What is your Web part name?
-HelloWorld
+HelloWorld3
 ?
 What is your Web part description?
-HelloWorld description ?
+HelloWorld3 description ?
 Which framework would you like to use?
-No JavaScript framework vamos al package.json y en dependencia podemos ver la version "@microsoft/sp-core-library": "1.12.1-plusbeta", vemos que sale plusbeta Esto nos puede servir cundo trabajemos con clases especiales como SPHttp

----

-si en el test1 donde en el package.json no tiene el plusbeta ponemos todo plusbeta en las dependencias y ejecutamos npm install creamos la plusbeta bersion desde el normal
+No JavaScript framework

+Ahora tenemos 3 HelloWorld en el mimso proyecto gulp build gulp serve podemos ver que se puede selecionar los 3 HelloWorld